netboxlabs/console-docs/docs/NetBox Cloud/getting-started-with-nbc.md

 We are implementing support for additional backends as well as customers request them.
 If you have a need for a specific authentication backend, please let us know.

 To enable SSO, select the desired backend and provide the required configuration parameters under the appropriate tab.
-For information on configuring your specific backend service, you can consult the [SSO configuration guides](https://docs.netbox.dev/en/stable/administration/authentication/overview/) in the NetBox documentation, or contact NS1 for assistance.
+For information on configuring your specific backend service, you can consult the [SSO configuration guides](https://docs.netbox.dev/en/stable/administration/authentication/overview/) in the NetBox documentation, or contact NetBox Labs for assistance.

 ### Plugins
 NetBox plugins can be enabled and configured under the NetBox Cloud configuration interface.
 Select the plugins you wish to enable from the list, and optionally provide any desired plugin